 You can claim for compensation up to six years after the cancelled flight.
 However, this depends entirely on circumstances, for example how much cancellation notice you received, and when you finally arrived at your intended destination.

-Under EU Reg 261, you can claim between €250 and €600 for delays, cancellations or overbookings.
+Under EU Reg 261 and UK equivalent, you can claim between €250 and €600 for delays, cancellations or overbookings.
 You should ask the airline to provide written confirmation of the cancellation before making a claim.
 You should also collect receipts for additional bookings or purchases.

 What are my rights if my flight is cancelled due to bad weather?

 Your entitlement will vary depending on the flight distance.
-Under EU Reg 261, your airline must legally inform you of your rights and provide assistance/access to basic services while you are waiting at the airport.
+Under EU Reg 261 and UK equivalent, your airline must legally inform you of your rights and provide assistance/access to basic services while you are waiting at the airport.